kdowswell/kdowswell.github.io/_drafts/create-an-admin-dashboard-with-angular-material.md

 ---
-title: Create An Admin Dashboard with Angular Material
+title: Create An Angular App With Sidebar, Header, and Footer with Angular Material
 excerpt: ''
 header:
   teaser: ''